-You would think that Cable Pulling is a pretty cut and dry task.
-But that couldn't be more wrong!
-There are many aspects to consider before any action can take place, such as the temperature of the area, any moisture, the type and size of the raceway, the entrances & exits, and which pulling tool you'll need to use.
+You would think that cable pulling is a pretty cut and dry task, but that couldn't be more wrong!
+There are many aspects to consider before any action can take place, such as the temperature of the area, any moisture, the type and size of the raceway, the entrances and exits, and which pulling tool you'll need to use.
 Will you need fish tape?
 Would a fish rod be a better choice?
 And will you need a wire pulling grip for extra assistance?
 Almost like painting, it seems like more work is done in the prep work than the actual wire pulling process itself!

 Route New Cable and Wires Through Walls and Conduit

 Typically coming in reels of 50' and 100', fish tape is designed to guide your wiring through tight, confined spaces such as walls, ceiling, and conduit.
 A long, thin, rigid wire that is usually coiled along a plastic reel, the fish tape has an organic curvature that helps guide the wire along, especially the farther it goes out.
 Most tapes come with an end that can either be a hook or loop to have a fastener device attach to it to help guide the string along while pulling.

 Once the fish tape is pulled out from the wheel, it is fed through the area, unwinding it from its plastic reel.
 When it appears on the other end, you'll attach the wire or cable to the end of the tape to pull it all back through.
 Generally, the wiring is lubricated before it is fed through in 3 ft. intervals.
 Make sure to not pull too fast to keep everything intact!